A

 V

 Vasuki - Indian Naga serpent-dragon, one of the eight dragon kings.
-His body was used to churn
+His body was used to churn the oceans.

 --------------------------------------------------------------------------------